BAMresearch/jupyter-integration/Readme.md

 # Jupyter Git Scripts

-A collection of batch scripts helping with version controlled Jupyter notebooks on Windows.
+A collection of batch scripts helping with version controlled Jupyter notebooks on Windows and associates double-click on `.ipynb` files with JupyterLab.
-A JupyterLab extension for GIT allows to commit changes on a notebook directly from JupyterLab, no command-line interaction necessary.
+Installs an extension for GIT to commit changes on a notebook directly from JupyterLab, no command-line interaction necessary.
-Associates double-click on `.ipynb` files with JupyterLab.

 The scripts are intended to be run by restricted users typically found in corporate computing environments.